Enrolling in a clinical trial

 Anyone taking part in a trial must be fully informed about the objectives of the research, what is expected of them and any risks and potential inconveniences that may be experienced during and after the trial.

 You will have many opportunities to ask questions to your doctor or health professional.
-See our questions to ask page for more information.
+See our clinical trial checklist to see what questions to ask.